 What we do:

-- Design course assignments, projects, and exhibits
+- Design digital course assignments, projects, and exhibits

 - Teach digital tools, methods, and literacies in the classroom and beyond

-- Manage research data, collections, and projects
+- Manage data, collections, and projects

 Who we are:

 Do you have an idea for a digital course assignment or research project?

 Members of the Digital Scholarship team are happy to meet and help you imagine what is possible.
 Tell us who you are and share your ideas with us to begin the conversation.

 You can explore a sampling of projects we have created and supported below, or see links to all of our projects.